Chris Paul Injury: Latest on Rockets Guard & Timeline for Return

 Latest on Chris Paul’s Injury and Timeline

-There actually hasn’t been much provided about Paul’s status and it seems he’s as close to the definition of “day-to-day” as one can be.
-As Jonathan Feigen of the Houston Chronicle cited, the Rockets guard’s injury has been called a “sore left leg.”
-He was originally expected to sit out the last game against the Cavaliers as a rest day, but that didn’t prove to be the reason.
+There hasn’t been much provided about Paul’s status aside from D’Antoni’s recent comments.
+It seems he’s truly the definition of “day-to-day” moving forward.
+As Jonathan Feigen of the Houston Chronicle cited, the Rockets guard’s injury had previously been called a “sore left leg.”
+He was originally expected to sit out the game against the Cavaliers as a rest day, but that didn’t prove to be the case.

-Following Monday’s game, the Rockets have a day off before facing the Dallas Mavericks on Wednesday.
-The team will then have a back-to-back over the weekend, as they head on the road game to face the San Antonio Spurs on Friday followed by a home matchup with the Chicago Bulls.
+Following Wednesday’s game against the Mavericks, the Rockets have a day off before the start of a back-to-back on Friday.
+The team will first head on the road game to face the San Antonio Spurs to begin the two-game set and then have a home matchup with the Chicago Bulls on Saturday.
+After Monday’s game against the Minnesota Timberwolves, the Rockets have two days off.

 READ NEXT: Draymond Green Trade: Odds Have Warriors Star in L.A. if Dealt